Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Models and results

 \end{theorem}

-The mixing-time for the AT-shuffle has been the object of investigation since in \cite[Section 4]{cf:Ald}, Aldous proved that one had to wait a time at least of order $N^2$ (more precisely of order $N^3$ steps in the discrete setup he considered see the introduction) to reach equilibrium.
-The last significant progress was made by Wilson in \cite{cf:Wilson}, where path coupling techniques developed in \cite{cf:Bubdy} were used to prove that the mixing time was of order $N^2\log N$.
+The mixing time for the AT shuffle has been the object of investigation since Aldous \cite{cfAld}, Section~4, proved that one had to wait a time at least of order $N^2$ (more precisely of order $N^3$ steps in the discrete setup he considered; see the \hyperref[sec1]{Introduction}) to reach equilibrium.
+The last significant progress was made by Wilson in \cite{cfWilson}, where path coupling techniques developed in \cite{cfBubdy} were used to prove that the mixing time was of order $N^2\log N$.

-He proved that for any given $\gep$
+He proved that for any given $\varepsilon$,

 and predicted that the lower bound was sharp.
-Our result brings this prediction on a rigorous ground and answers the original questions of Aldous \cite{cf:Ald}.
+Our result brings this prediction to a rigorous ground and answers the original questions of Aldous \cite{cfAld}.